 The My Hero Journey curriculum is packed with tools and resources that empower students with the tools they need to analyze their past, observe their present and make decisions about their future.
 They gain tools and resources to help them unleash the hero within to rise to the challenge of creating a future they are excited about.

 With the recent events surrounding the pandemic of Covid 19 we find ourselves confronted with change.
-The “new normal” is changing the way children are interacting in the world.
+The “new normal” is changing the way students are interacting in the world.
 It’s changing the landscape of our classrooms.
 It’s changing the way teachers can engage with their students.
 My Hero Journey is built around engaging and alternative learning methods.
 We are committed to helping teachers engage in these important lessons with their students.
 Our step by step approach helps students and teachers work together to unleash the hero within.
 We are taking steps to provide additional materials and resources to aid educators in helping students to process the current events against the landscape of their individual stories.